casinca/LLM-quest/README.md

 &nbsp;

- - GPT Fine-tuning*:
+ - GPT Fine-tuning:
-    - classifier
+    - classifier (retrieval of the hidden state for the last real token)
-    - instruct
+    - instruct*

 &nbsp;

  - Alignment:
-    - DPO* (w/ cDPO for noisy labels), step by step
+    - DPO* (with cDPO for noisy labels), step by step
-    - GRPO from scratch
+    - RLHF GRPO from scratch

 &nbsp;